De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Introduction

-Within this framework, the result in~\cite{KW24c} could have been the end of any hope to complete the {\it DGNM} theory for nonlocal kinetic equations, beyond any assumptions on the involved diffusion kernels.
-However, by proposing a refined version of the $L^2$-$L^\infty$ estimate, as well as a revised nonlocal strong Harnack inequality, in clear accordance with the aforementioned counterexample, our forthcoming Theorem~\ref{thm_bdd} and~\ref{thm_strong} serve as a final completion of the whole {nonlocal} theory for Kolmogorov equations, being concomitantly the integro-differential counterpart of the aforementioned recent results achieved for local kinetic equations with rough coefficient, along with the results already obtained in both the fractional elliptic and parabolic context.
-As an important addition, which will be clearer in the following, both our strategy and proofs seem very much adaptable to deal with more general nonlocal ultraparabolic equations.
+Against this background, the result in~\cite{KW24c} shows that the classical form of the {\it DGNM} theory cannot hold for nonlocal kinetic equations without incorporating the correct nonlocal contribution.
+The aim of this paper is to identify such a contribution and to prove a refined~$L^2$-$L^\infty$ estimate together with a corresponding nonlocal strong Harnack inequality, in a form consistent with the counterexample above.
+In this sense, Theorems~\ref{thm_bdd} and~\ref{thm_strong} complete the nonlocal {\it DGNM} picture for Kolmogorov equations within the class considered here: they provide the integro-differential counterparts of the recent results for local kinetic equations with rough coefficients, and align the kinetic theory with the estimates available in the fractional elliptic and parabolic settings.
+As will become clearer below, the strategy and proofs also appear adaptable to more general nonlocal ultraparabolic equations.